|Group ID||Supervisor||Project title|

 Group mailing list: email@example.com

 This project involves the creation of a simulator of apparatus that is widely used in the molecular biosciences, which will constitute a "Virtual Laboratory" for use in training undergraduate biologists.
 This laboratory will allow students to design and carry out investigations in a way that is not possible with the constraints on time and equipment of most undergraduate courses.
 Each of these simulations should allow the user to carry out a simulated experiment using their own "samples" (i.e. data files representing biological material such as a protein, DNA, or human tissue).
 The results of these experiments will be further files which may in turn be used in other virtual experiments.
 In addition, the experiment will often generate some visual result which the user may store and include in their notebook in the same way as they would for a conventional experiment.
-The main techniques that will need to be simulated is that of the gel electrophoresis of proteins and DNA (see the Wikipedia entry: http://en.wikipedia.org/wiki/Gel_electrophoresis for some details about this).
+The main techniques that will need to be simulated are those of the gel electrophoresis of proteins and DNA (see Wikipedia for some details about this), and immunoblotting (see Wikipedia for details).
+No knowledge of biological techniques will be required, and a detailed description of the equipment and experiments will be provided.
+This work will be done in conjunction with a member of the School of Biosciences, who will provide details of the real-life experiments and help develop the specification of the simulator.
+The group will also have an opportunity to observe real experiments and apparatus -- either set up in research labs, and/or (timetable permitting) in an actual undergraduate practical.

 Group mailing list: firstname.lastname@example.org